riceissa/brain-retraining/playlist.md

 The biggest barrier that stopped me from trying brain retraining for so long is the cost of the programs.
 I don't want cost to be a barrier for other people, so I've made this playlist consisting entirely of freely available YouTube videos.
 You might think that freely available means lower quality, but actually, I think this playlist is _better_ than any single program, because different presenters have different strengths whereas I get to pick the best videos from different presenters.

-This playlist contains the most important insights that _I_ needed to get on the path to recovery, but it's likely that what I needed is different from what other people need, so this playlist is intended as a jumping-off point into the world of brain retraining and other mind body approaches.
+This playlist contains the most important insights that _I_ needed to get on the path to recovery, but it's likely that what I needed is different from what other people need, so this playlist is intended as a jumping-off point into the world of brain retraining and other mind body approaches, rather than an exhaustive list that has all that you need.

-In cases where the video titles seemed uninformative or clickbaity (e.g. stuff like "here's the #1 thing you are missing in your recovery"), I've substituted my own title, but of course you can see the original title by clicking through to the video.
+In cases where the video titles seemed uninformative or clickbaity (e.g. stuff like "The #1 secret to recovery"), I've substituted my own title, but of course you can see the original title by clicking through to the video.

 # Part 1: Preliminaries/setting context